therealssj/blog/content/development-updates/Development Update 59.md

 - peer-to-peer consensus in closed network, with peer-to-peer slave replication (central bank, bank running assets on a private ledger for internal or for customer use.
 Ripple.
 Skycoin ledger running on closed network)
 - peer-to-peer consensus in open network, with peer-to-peer replication (Bitcoin, where we will be at version 1.0)

-The danger is that if we dont solve the last problem, that we will have Bitcoin like systems, but they will be controlled by the banks and not the public.
+The danger is that if we don't solve the last problem, that we will have Bitcoin like systems, but they will be controlled by the banks and not the public.
 The third topology is a special case of the forth and the security problems are easier.
 If we have last problem solved, then we we end up with a hybrid system inter-operable of closed an open consensus networks on the same code base.

 If the solutions are only extended to the third case, then the banks control the ledgers and can still impose transactions fees as gate keepers and can still charge merchants chargeback fees involuntarily and can still add involuntary debits and fees to customer accounts, such as overdraft fees.
 That is where the industry is being herded right now and why the consensus problem in open networks needs to be solved.
 Bitcoin in its current form will be obsolete as soon as those systems are in place, but the system will have been recentralized with banks as the gate keeper.